Organizations Combating Sex Abuse

 8. Childhelp – childhelp.org

-9. Child Rights International Network – crin.org
+9. Child Rights International Network (CRIN) – crin.org

 10. The Children’s Bureau (CB) Administration for Children & Families U.S. Department of Health & Human Services – acf.hhs.gov